-3.3.6 Public information
+3.4 Public information

-During an emergency, it is critical that information provided to the community is timely, accurate and informative.
-In a period of uncertainty, community anxiety and concern can be reduced by providing advice on what has happened, what needs to be done and where people can go for assistance.
+In an emergency, it is critical that information provided to the community is timely, accurate and informative.
+In periods of uncertainty, community anxiety and concern can be reduced by providing advice on what has happened, what needs to be done and where people can go for assistance.
 While the media will provide information on what has happened, their focus will not always provide the level of detail required to meet the needs of an affected community.
+Public information should be designed to accommodate the diverse needs of people experiencing cultural, language, general communication, and literacy challenges.
+Translation may be accessed through the assistance of PIU, local multicultural organisations and language/speech interpretation services.